burnsignal/burnsignal/README.md

 NewVote.js - Deadline needs implemented.

 ## Want to contribute?
 Burn Signal operates on a novel and meritocratic funding model.
-We aim to reward all contributions with non-transferable fire🧧 tokens on a 1:1 ratio with the equivalent USD value of their work.
+We aim to reward all contributions with non-transferable 🔥🧧 tokens on a 1:1 ratio with the equivalent USD value of their work.
 When we hit milestones, you can claim a relative portion of the grant funding that we have received.

 [Learn More](https://github.com/burnsignal/contribute)